KevinKra/Notes/electronics/raspberryPi/readme.md

 1. what is "doping" in relation to `semiconductors`?
 1. describe the difference between a `p-type semiconductor` and an `n-type semiconductor`
 1. what is a `transistor`?
+1. what is the place where the two semiconductor materials (p and n type) come into contact called?
 1. describe the atomic characteristics that make an `insulator` different from a `conductor`.
 1. how does a `semiconductor` behave in comparison to `insulators` and `conductors`?
 1. describe `low resistance` and `high resistance` in electrical circuits.